brianom95/brianom95.github.io/_posts/2014-12-18-salkantay.md

 ## Day 1 (15km)
 Cusco to Soraypampa

-We were picked up at 6am by Cesar.
-On the bus we got to meet our chef Bisente, and the other clients; Renata, Lee, Laura & Carol.
+We were picked up at 6am by Cesar and introduced to the other clients; Renata, Lee, Laura & Carol.

 Humantay Lake (4,200m)